How to Calculate Tax Liability When Selling Your Investment Property

 Begin by establishing the fair market value of the investment property or the listing price if you put the property on the market.
 There are various methods to calculate the sales price, but the two most common approaches are the income method and the comparable sales method.

-For the comparable sales method, investors assess the value based on recent sales of comparable properties in the local area, considering factors such as size and quality.
+- Comparable Sales Method: Assess value based on recent sales of comparable properties in the local area, considering factors like size and quality.

 Smaller properties and single-family rentals usually rely on the comparable sales method, while larger properties use the net operating income to determine value.
 Many investors seek the assistance of an experienced broker to establish a justifiable sales price.